bertramdev/happyapps-apidoc/source/includes/_checks.md

 Code: `elasticSearchCheck`

-The elastic search check is capable of connecting to your elastic search cluster / node and verifying its cluster health.
-It will also grab statistical information such as document size, capacity, and cpu usage for easy reference.
+Elasticsearch check is capable of connecting to your Elasticsearch, cluster or node, verifying its health.
+In addition, Happy Apps will also pull statistical information such as: document size, capacity, and cpu usage.

 Parameter | Requirement | Description
 --------- | ----------- | -----------
-esHost      | Yes         | The hostname / ipaddress of the ElasticSearch server esPort      | Yes         | The http based port we want to connect to
+esHost      | Yes         | Hostname or IP address of the Elasticsearch server esPort      | Yes         | Port to connect to the HTTP service

-<aside class="notice">More often than not you will not want to directly connect to your ellastic database on the open web due to the lack of authentication.
-There are some options here.
-One is to use ssh tunneling which can be configured via adding some additional parameters to the config json (See the section on SSH Checks).
-Another option is to run our agent with an upgraded plan where the check can run from within a firewall.</aside>
+<aside class="notice">Direct access over the Internet to Elasitcserch is not required.
+SSH tunneling is available to protect the communication, which is configured using additional JSON parameters (see SSH checks).
+Also, you can run our agent, with the correct subscription plan, where the check is executed from a host behind your firewall.</aside>

 ## SSH Tunneling

-SSH Tunneling options allow the different check types to tunnel into a host and perform checks relative to that host.
-The SSH Tunnel can use your account generated public/private key pair or a simple ssh password (however we strongly recommend the key pair).
+SSH tunneling options allow the different check types to tunnel to a host via a proxy, and execute checks relative to the proxy.
+A SSH tunnel can use your account generated public and private key-pairs or SSH password (we **strongly** recommend using a key-pair).

-To turn on ssh tunneling on a check some parameters can be added to any check type config as seen earlier in the Check Types section.
+To enable SSH tunneling for a check, add the following parameters to any check type config as seen earlier in the Check Types section.

 ```json
 {